MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-provisioning.md

   - If university, please provide the university’s name, department, group/advisor, and your role (undergraduate student, grad student, professor, etc.)
 - Brief description of the project you will be using MAG for
 - Name of your Microsoft sales representative, if you have one
-- Azure storage account name
+- Azure Storage (AS) account name
-- Azure storage account primary access key
+- Azure Storage (AS) account primary access key
 - Which type of provisioning model you want:
   1. One-time provisioning of the most recent MAG release
   1. Automatic provisioning of each new MAG release (~every 1-2 weeks)